 - Use color cautiously and consistently.
 Do use color to emphasize an important point, but avoid indiscriminate use of colors for every element of a plot.
 If you choose to represent, for example, temperature using a set of colors consider using the same set of colors to denote temperature throughout the manuscript and if you can easily avoid re-using the same colors with a different meaning do so.

 - While colormaps are often the best (or least bad) way to represent 2D data, they have potential to be misleading.
-All else being equal you usually want to use a sequential colormap (e.g. viridis) for gradually vary data.
+All else being equal you usually want to use a sequential colormap (e.g. viridis) for gradually varying data.
 If you want to emphasize deviation from a special value choose a diverging colormap (e.g. bwr).

 - Make the effort to label all axes including units.
 A colorbar is needed if you use a colormap.
+In the majority of cases, the colorbar should have numbers and units.

 - Avoid overlap between different elements of the plot.
 If you cannot see some of the points, consider using smaller marker sizes, transparency or even re-binnig the data (assuming that makes sense).